FlavioMili/Options-Pricing-Models/README.md

 This project is a graphical user interface (GUI) for various financial models.
 The formulas are sourced from Wikipedia and implemented using C++ with ImGui for the interface and ImPlot for visualizations.

-Screenshot from the Montecarlo simulaiton and its graph:
+Screenshot from the Montecarlo simulation and its graph:
 <img width="1183" alt="GUI reference" src="https://github.com/user-attachments/assets/5df6a3bc-a69f-4c81-bbbd-486ce3553006">